raoulmillais/history-check/README.md

 a file, colors will be disabled and only the commit hashes and errors will be logged.
-Commit hashes always go to stdout (and success messages when stdout is a TTY), check failures always go to stderr, so you probably want to redirect if you are trying to capture the output in a file.
+Commit hashes always go to stdout (and success messages when stdout is a TTY), check failures always go to stderr, so you probably want to redirect both stdout and stderr if you are trying to capture the output in a file.

 ## Requirements